Welcome to Mrs. Szalay’s Web Page!

 - Proofreading sentences and identifying and correcting errors

 We do a math lesson from our unit EVERDAY!
-Your child will also be bringing homework home weekly (Sent home Monday and due on Thursday).
+Your child will also be bringing homework home weekly (Sent home Thursday and due on the FOLLOWING Friday).

-We practice example problems in our math notebooks daily, so sometimes these will come home too in order to serve as examples to help with homework.
+We practice example problems in our math workbooks daily, so sometimes these will come home too in order to serve as examples to help with homework.

-If you find your child is struggling, please encourage him/her to bring the notebook home nightly to serve as a reference.
+If you find your child is struggling, please encourage him/her to bring the workbook home nightly to serve as a reference.

 We will be using the ReadyGEN curriculum this year, which consists of short stories and novels.
 Ready GEN compliments the Daily 5 model.
 We will have whole class lessons, as well as small group lessons, read to self, reading with partners, listening to stories that model reading fluency, and word work (vocabulary and DOL).